Pratham31/AdmireME/README.md

 You know when you admire someone, something gets happened and the human being feels so motivated and gets Positive vibes for self and starts the day with POSITIVE ENERGY.
 I just want each and every one student must contribute to open source and must be satisfied.
 My Action helps to get a smile 😊 on each and every Open Source Contributors and also encourages for contributing.

-# What it does?🤔
+# What does it do?🤔

-It will send Email with **Processed Congratulating Image of user's avatar and congratulating Note GIF**  .
+It will send an Email with **Processed Congratulating Image of user's avatar and congratulating Note GIF**  .

 # Aim and Impact💥